-As a sustainability or CSR professional, or a sustainability champion (someone who is motivated to try to promote sustainability in their workplace), you might work within a business or a public body.
+As a sustainability or CSR professional, or a sustainability champion (someone who is motivated to try to promote sustainability in their workplace), you are likely to be involved in meetings in which different perspectives on sustainability strategy and implementation are discussed and negotiated.
+You might work within a business or a public body.
 Or you might work as a consultant to a range of organisations.
-You are likely to be involved in meetings in which different perspectives on sustainability strategy and implementation are discussed and negotiated.
+Get in touch if you would like to be involved in social psychological research on promoting sustainability in organisations.

-This research will involve analysing recordings and anonymised transcripts of workplace meetings, to find out:
+This research will involve analysing recordings and anonymised transcripts of workplace meetings, to understand the specific discursive strategies used when discussing environmental and social factors in strategic multistakeholder meetings.

 Why analyse meeting talk?